owebeeone/sdax/README.md

 - **Tiered Parallel Execution**: Tasks are grouped into integer "levels."
 All tasks at a given level are executed in parallel, and the framework ensures all tasks at level `N` complete successfully before level `N+1` begins.
 - **Guaranteed Cleanup**: `post-execute` runs for **any task whose `pre-execute` was started**, regardless of whether it succeeded, failed, or was cancelled.
 This ensures resources are always released.
 - **Declarative & Flexible**: Define tasks as simple data classes.
 Methods for each phase are optional, and each can have its own timeout and retry configuration.
-- **Lightweight & Dependency-Free**: Runs directly inside your application's event loop with no external dependencies, schedulers, or databases, with only ~7µs overhead per task.
+- **Lightweight & Dependency-Free**: Runs directly inside your application's event loop with no external dependencies, schedulers, or databases, with minimal overhead (see Performance section for details).

 ## Installation